m12t/blindr/src/tasklist.md

         1. recalculate the next day's sunrise and sunset times at minight 00:00
         1. move the blinds to their position prior to the events
         1. power on and listen to the GNSS once each week to update the onboard RTC, then power the module off.
+❌ write lat and long to flash... although you want it to search for new lat long on each power cycle of the uC.